ahmedel-tawil/shopping-cart-django/README.md

 ### installation
- git clone the project to your directory using the following command
+ clone the project to your directory using the following command
 - git clone https://github.com/ahmedel-tawil/shopping-cart-django.git

+ inside the projct directory create a python virtual environment using command line with the following command

+- virtualenv venv
+- source venv/bin/activate